|GPS||N 36 41.02 W118 06.35|

 Directions: From US 395, 6 miles north of Lone Pine, turn southwest on Moffat Ranch Road at the sign.

-Site Location and Description: This is an extremely popular and scenic trail that can be traversed by passenger vehicle (Subaru perfection).
+Site Location and Description: This is an extremely popular and scenic off-road trail that can be traversed by passenger vehicle (Subaru perfection).
 Movie Flat trail runs through the Alabama Hills Recreation Area along a low range of hills on the west side of the Owens Valley.
 The road’s popularity stems from the rocky boulder-strewn hillsides that have served as the setting for movies, commercials and TV series.
 There are lots of side trails to explore which require 4WD and plenty of great primitive camp spots with dramatic views looking west into the Sierra.
 The main trail joins Whitney Portal Road, which is the major paved road that offers hiking access to Mount Whitney, the highest point in the contiguous United States (14,494 ft).
 Hiking permits are required for day and overnight hikes and advanced reservations are essential.
-Although the main Movie Flat trail does not require 4WD, the large boulders and views of the Alabama Hills makes this an extraordinarily scenic trail.
+Although the main Movie Flat trail does not require 4WD, the large boulders and views of the Alabama Hills makes this an extraordinarily scenic trail and perfect for a mellow vehicle supported adventure.

 For the 4×4 enthusiast (trail rated 3 out of 10 for difficulty), at GPS coordinates N 36 38.94 W118 07.82, you can take a road that branches off to the right and takes you to the remains of Old Abe mine up above Owens Valley.
 The final section of this road is significantly off-camber, so check it out before you drive it.